Blepharoplasty | Brow Lift

 Why Choose Dr. Indeyeva for My Blepharoplasty or Brow Lift in Austin, TX?

 Becoming a facial plastic surgeon requires rigorous training and practice in facial plastic surgery procedures.
 For this reason, facial plastic surgeons are the most qualified to perform facial plastic surgery operations.
-Dr. Indeyeva is a fellowship-trained facial plastic surgeon who has trained among some of the field’s most respected names.
+Dr. Indeyeva is a double board certified facial plastic surgeon who has trained among some of the field’s most respected names.

 In addition to her facial plastic surgery expertise, Dr. Indeyeva is also a highly accomplished facial injector who works as a GAIN (Galderma Aesthetic Injectors Network) trainer, teaching and training other providers across the nation.
 She maintains a diverse set of surgical and non-surgical skills to give her patients the look they want.